Loppet TRAIL KIDS Coaches

 Julia made her coaching debut as a volunteer assistant coach for the PWER Nordic Ski Team (Park, Woodbury, East Ridge) during the 2013/14 season.
 She was also an age-group coach for the 2014 Midwest Junior National Team in Stowe, Vermont.
 Julia is really looking forward to working with the stellar Loppet Nordic Racing athletes and other coaches!

 Craig has pinned on a race bib several times a winter for 28 seasons straight, either competing as a high school athlete, collegiate skier or more recently as a recreational racer.
 Craig has a passion for coaching kids in the 9 – 13 year old age bracket.
-He has over 10 years of experience coaching this age bracket while coaching, MYSL, Silverski groups or the Loppet’s FAST KIDS program.
+He has over 10 years of experience coaching this age bracket while coaching, MYSL, Silverski groups or the Loppet’s TRAIL KIDS program.
 This will be a new experience for Craig as this will be the first year he has coached this age bracket without one of his two girls, Hannah or Leah in his class.

 Racing: Kim fell in love with Nordic skiing at a young age and was a ski racer for Roseville High school.
 After racing for Bemidji State Unviversity Nordic Ski Team from 1989 – 1993, Kim has enjoyed racing on Team Rossignol for the last twenty years.
 Some of her top performances include her third time first place podium win at the 2013 Noquemonen Ski marathon, 2013 Twin Cities Women Champion, and third place podium winner at the 2013 Classic American Birkebeiner.
-Kim took the position as Director of FAST KIDS in March of 2013.
+Kim took the position as Director of TRAIL KIDS in March of 2013.
 Her coaching experience includes:

 - Minneapolis Ski Club Coach (1994-1999)